Xfinity is offering its internet-only customers a free way to stream TV in 2022.

 The Flex also lets Xfinity customers use their TVs to control other Xfinity services, such as parental controls for the internet and in-home security (if they use Xfinity Home).

 You must be an Xfinity internet subscriber to get access to the Xfinity Flex.
 This device is not for sale on the open market and isn’t compatible with non-Comcast internet service.

 If you’re like me, you may be wondering: What’s the catch?

 Presumably, Xfinity offers the Flex as a way to keep a competing streaming device — like a Roku or Amazon Fire product — out of your hands.
-And in that process, Comcast is keeping customers within its content ecosystem so you’ll be more inclined to rent movies, subscribe to HBO or even opt into additional Xfinity services like cable TV or home security.
+And in that process, Comcast is keeping customers within its content ecosystem so you’ll be more inclined to rent movies, subscribe to HBO or even opt into additional Xfinity services such as cable TV or home security.